Markel and Wottge Open Space Plan

 Where exactly are these properties.
 I have of both these streets but don’t know where they are

-Carolyn Sims asked 4 months ago
+Carolyn Sims asked about 1 year ago

 Thank you for your question.
 The Wottge property is located at the Southwest corner of the intersection of Dillon Road and Sheridan Boulevard and the Markel Property is located at the Northeast corner of the intersection of Aspen Street and 136th Avenue.
 You can find a location map of these properties by scrolling on this Broomfield Voice page to the lower right hand corner of the page to "Project Location".
 You can click this location map to enlarge it.